 It is low in calories: half a cup of dill has only 2 calories!
 For more details go to Nutrition Data

 - It was believed to protect against curses and witchcraft during European medieval times.

 - It was thought to make one drowsy and was given to crying babies, which is why its original name, dilla also means “to lull.”

 - The Dill pickle is at least 400 years old.

 - It has been used to make green dye.

 - This herb was used by Hippocrates for cleaning the mouth.

-- Ancient soldiers applied burnt dill seeds to their wounds to help healing.
+- Ancient soldiers applied burnt dill seeds to their wounds to help to heal.